 Provide workers with a written document in the language of the worker or in a language the worker can understand that contains a description of terms and conditions of employment prior to the worker departing from their country of origin, and not make any substitution or change in the employment agreement upon the arrival by any worker in the receiving country unless the substitution or change is made to meet applicable law and provide equal or better terms

-Neither require involuntary nor prohibit any worker from leaving work at any time or terminating their employment
+Neither require involuntary work (including overtime) nor prohibit any worker from leaving work or terminating their employment at any time (including for refusing to work overtime or leaving work at their scheduled time)

 Not hold or otherwise destroy, conceal, confiscate or deny access by workers to their identity or immigration documents, such as government-issued identification, passports or work permits, unless such holding, destruction, concealment, confiscation or denial is required by applicable law